 A change of plans…

 My plan was to film his race, some B-roll of the track and event, and a mini interview back at home of him talking about why he loves to race.
-I thought it’d be a tightly composed short and would work well by keeping things simple.
+I thought it’d be a tightly composed short film and would work well by keeping things simple.
 The footage from all of the other races is going into the documentary anyway so it’s not wasted.
-The trouble is, as I’m sure any runner can relate, that races don’t always go to plan.
+The trouble is that races don’t always go to plan.
 You can train well, eat right, get plenty of rest and be wearing lucky pins, but sometimes legs just don’t turn as fast as they’re supposed to.
 It wasn’t Ed’s best race, and it didn’t feel right to make a short film about it.
 With just a week to go until the deadline I began to wonder if I should just scrap the idea.

 In the end and after much back and forth I decided to put my entry together in an afternoon from fresh footage rather than documentary footage.
 On Wednesday evening (the 25th) we drove down to the Lickeys for an evening walk.
-The forest was deserted and the light was like magic glittering through the canopy, it really is one of my favourite local haunts.
+The forest was lovely and quiet and the light was magic.
 It was on our walk through the trees and bluebells that we discussed the idea of filming a normal evening run up in the forest with a voiceover of Ed talking about why he loves to run.
 A couple of days later we went back and filmed everything I needed for my short film in a single evening.

 First and foremost, the biggest lesson I took from this is that documentary filmmaking doesn’t always go to plan.
 Documentaries are different from narrative pieces in that there’s very little control of the environment or filming schedule.
-With a documentary and particularly with events and run-and-gun style shooting I can’t control where my subject will be standing, the light falling on them, the ambient audio, or in Ed’s case with running the fact that some races will just not go to plan.
+With a documentary and particularly with events and run-and-gun style shooting I can’t control where my subject will be standing, the light falling on them, the ambient audio, or in Ed’s case with running the fact that some races just don’t go to plan.
 A planned or narrative film is so much easier because you can repeat scenes, control lighting, audio, wardrobe, and direct the order of events.
-I’m glad I switched to a narrative piece for this short film as it allowed me to get a film together in time but it’s been a valuable experience in patience and in making the best of less than ideal situations.
-All good skills to have for wedding filming!

 The second lesson is something I already knew.
 It’s really satisfying to complete a project.
 The process of committing to a project, planning, filming, editing and uploading in a set time period is challenging but incredibly rewarding.
 Films don’t need to be ‘perfect’ as true perfection doesn’t really exist anyway.
 I really like forcing myself out of a creative rut and pushing forward to produce something.
 I need to do that more.
 There are so many ideas in my head that never come to fruition because I worry I can’t do them ‘perfectly’.
 I want to break free from that.

 I really enjoyed entering My RØDE Reel 2016 and will likely be entering more competitions in the future.
 It’s not about winning for me, but about pushing myself beyond my usual boundaries and producing the best work that I am capable of at any given time.
-In some ways, what I do isn’t too dissimilar to what Ed does with his running!
+In some ways, my creative process and goals aren’t too dissimilar to Ed’s training and racing.